awsdocs/aws-encryption-sdk-docs/doc_source/js-examples.md

   }
 })
 ```
 Next, create an AWS KMS keyring using the AWS KMS client\.
-This example uses just one of the CMKs from the encryption keyring\.
+This example uses just one of the AWS KMS keys from the encryption keyring\.

 ```
 const keyIds = ['arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab']